 In this way the Kumon Method put down roots in these regions and countries.

 In order to serve children in these communities the Kumon Math learning materials were translated into local languages.

 In addition, local companies were set up in these overseas areas and a support system for local Centers was established.

 In Taiwan the number of Kumon students reached 1,000 in 1979, and the same number of students was reached in Brazil in 1982.

 In 1983, nine years after the opening of Kumon’s first Center in New York, the number of Kumon students outside of Japan exceeded 10,000.

-1985The numbers of Kumon Students around the world is increasing.
+Increasing numbers of Kumon students around the world

 The Miracle of Sumiton

 In 1988, an elementary school vice principal in Sumiton, Alabama, USA became very interested in Kumon after seeing a TV report about the Kumon Method.
 She asked Kumon to provide the Kumon Method to the students in her school.
 Subsequent to this request, Kumon was introduced to Sumiton Elementary School as a regular subject*.

 The results of Kumon study were impressive.
 Students raised their scores in the Kumon Placement Test from 70 points to 90 points.
 The dramatic improvements at Sumiton captured attention all over the United States and were hailed as the “Miracle of Sumiton” in a variety of media.
 This reporting had a great impact on public perception of Kumon in the United States.